-Join the SFPD - and be part of San Francisco's finest!
+Be Part of San Francisco's Finest!

-San Francisco is a world-class city with a world-class police force.
-From Fisherman's Wharf to Golden Gate Park and from Nob Hill to the Tenderloin, whether we're on foot patrol, horseback, or in squad cars, investigating felonies, responding to emergencies or leading classes on public safety, we're working with you to help keep our community safe.
+San Francisco is a world-class police force.
+From Fisherman's Wharf to Golden Gate Park and from Nob Hill to the Tenderloin, whether we're on foot patrol, horseback, or in squad cars, investigating felonies, responding to emergencies, or leading classes on public safety, we're working with you to help keep our community safe.
+For more info about Benefits, Speciality Pay, and Incentive Pay, or how to join, please visit